 "The big drawback to the great zero-percent offer has been no cap on the fee, but fees may start to come down" in 2012, Arnold says.
 "Three percent will be typical.
 And maybe the fee cap will come back too."

 More cash back

 "Other issuers will meet the bar that Capital One set," says Arnold.
-Blue Cash Preferred Card from American Express offers 6 percent cash back at U.S. supermarkets for the first $6,000 in supermarket purchases in a calendar year and 1 percent thereafter.
+Blue Cash Preferred Card from American Express offers 6 percent cash back at U.S. supermarkets for the first $6,000 in purchases in a calendar year and 1 percent thereafter.
 No enrollment required, the same great reward categories year-round.
-While other issuers offer category rewards which are bonus rebates in rotating categories such as home improvements, fuel, restaurants and clothing.
+While other issuers offer category rewards which are bonus rebates in rotating categories such as home improvements, gas, restaurants and clothing.
 You will need to sign up each quarter and earnings are subject to maximum spend limits.

 Perk me up

 Other offers to take a look at are travel or airline cards that offer perks.
 "Premium perks that have been associated with high-fee charge cards will be more commonplace for the average Joe," Arnold says.
 "No foreign transaction fees, covering baggage fees, priority boarding – these will appeal to consumers tired of being nickel-and-dimed with junk fees."

 "It would be fun to be in the marketing department of a credit card company now," says Ulzheimer.
 He cites several reasons why we're seeing so many aggressive offers: "The cap on debit card fees has led banks to encourage consumers to stop using debit cards and use credit cards instead.
 We just went through a migration away from banks to credit unions.
 In six weeks, credit unions say they've gotten 650,000 new customers.
 So the issuers are trying to refocus and attract us to the big banks.
 Banks want consumers to say, 'Wow, look how good that offer is.'"